With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Chittenden County, VT.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Chittenden County, Vermont can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Howard Center Westview House is a mental health treatment center in Chittenden County, VT, located at 50 South Willard Street, 5401 zip code area.
 Howard Center Westview House provides outpatient treatment.
-Howard Center Westview House offers activity therapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Howard Center Westview House offers group therapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 Howard Center Westview House also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Howard Center Westview House consist of supported employment, illness management and recovery and case management.
+Additional services at Howard Center Westview House consist of illness management and recovery, mentoring/peer support/consumer-run services and case management.

 Yes, Vermont offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.